pavelm14/PyPhyloGenomics_ms/MS.md

 [@ekblom2010] in one run, which is quicker and cheaper than using the traditional Sanger method.

-Research in phylogenomics, using many more genes from genome sequencing [@wahlberg2008], would be accelerated by using NGS due to the ease to obtaining DNA data at massive scale.
+Research in phylogenomics would be accelerated by using NGS due to the ease to obtaine DNA data at massive scale.
 It would be very easy  to sequence many more than the 12 to 19 loci that so far have been used in phylogenomic studies [@wahlberg2008; @regier2013].

 However, researchers have been relying on the Sanger method for sequencing a